You may have heard that chinchillas can’t get wet.

-When a chinchilla remains wet for too long, you begin running into other issues such as illnesses that your chinchilla may develop from remaining wet for extended periods of time.
+When a chinchilla remains wet for too long, you begin running into other issues.
+There are number of illnesses that your chinchilla may develop.

-Well, at least until you have fixed the situation which we will discuss here shortly.
+At least until you have fixed the situation.
+We will discuss how to do that here shortly.

-New chinchillas owners are also often curious if chinchillas can have a water bath, given that they should not get wet..
+New chinchillas owners are often curious if chinchillas can have a water bath, given that they should not get wet..

-The solution to never using water on your chinchilla is merely to offer your chinchilla regular dust baths.
+So now you know.
+The solution to never using water on your chinchilla is simply to offer it regular dust baths.
 2 to 3 per week is ideal.

-The specialized dust designed for chinchillas will absorb oils and keep your chinchilla odor-free.
+The specialized dust designed for chinchillas absorbs oils and keeps your chinchilla odor-free.

-All you need to do is just place the dust inside of a chinchilla dust bath bowl and let them out of their cage to utilize it correctly.
+All you need to do is place the dust inside of a chinchilla dust bath bowl and let your pet out of the cage.

-Nonetheless, a simple dust bath will keep your chinchilla smelling clean, looking clean, and avoid ever running into the potential hazards that water can present to our furry and cuddly chinchillas.
+Again, a simple dust bath will keep your chinchilla smelling clean, looking clean, and avoid ever running into the potential hazards that water can present to your furry and cuddly chinchilla.

 What Happens If A Chinchilla Gets Wet

-Exposed durations of being damp or wet can bring on illness or fungal infections to chinchillas.
+Extended durations of being damp or wet can bring on illness or fungal infections.

-It is very difficult to dry your chinchilla quickly after becoming wet, which makes the chance or viral infection or another illness taking place is even higher.
+It is very difficult to dry your chinchilla after becoming wet.
+That makes the chance of viral infection or another illness taking hold even higher.

-But first, I want to emphasize that anytime you think that your chinchilla has run the chance of becoming ill due to becoming wet, you should be in contact with your vet.
+But first, I want to emphasize that anytime you think your chinchilla has the chance of becoming ill due to becoming wet, you should contact your vet.

 What To Do If Your Chinchilla Gets Wet

-One of the most common reasons a chinchilla will get wet unintentionally is due to their water bottle dripping or leaking on them.
+One of the most common reasons a chinchilla gets wet unintentionally is due to their water bottle dripping or leaking on them.

-Before diving into what to do once your chinchilla is wet, make sure you are regularly checking the water bottle for any issues such as excessive dripping or leaking.
+Before diving into what to do once your chinchilla is wet, I want to emphasize that you should regularly check the water bottle for any issues such as excessive dripping or leaking.

-If your chinchilla does happen to get wet for whatever the reason may be, be sure to dry them adequately and as quickly as possible.
+If your chinchilla does happen to get wet for whatever reason, be sure to dry it adequately and as quickly as possible.

 Make sure that the blow-dryer is on the lowest setting and kept a decent distance away from your chinchilla while drying.

-You can also take breaks during the blow-drying process every 60 seconds or so to ensure that they aren’t exposed to the warm air for too long.
+You can also take breaks during the blow-drying process every 60 seconds or so, to ensure that your pet isn’t exposed to the warm air for too long.

 This geographic location does not get much precipitation.
-Chinchillas in the wild are also masters of hiding and finding cover which allows them to stay protected from the weather elements and the rain.
+Chinchillas in the wild are also masters of hiding and finding cover, which allows them to stay protected from any rain that does fall.

-Additionally, chinchillas use natural dust and dirt to bathe themselves in the wild opposed to the commercially purchased chinchilla dust we use at home.
+Additionally, chinchillas use natural dust and dirt to bathe themselves in the wild, as opposed to the commercially purchased chinchilla dust we use at home.
 But this commercial dust mimics the volcanic composition of the dust they use in nature.

 Outside of never getting your chinchilla wet, you have a few other things you can do to help keep your chinchilla as clean as possible.

-If you want to keep your chinchilla clean, make sure you keep up with regular cage cleanings for your chinchilla as often possible.
+If you want to keep your pet clean, make sure you keep up with regular cage cleanings for your chinchilla.

-Trust me, your chinchilla wants to remain clean too and doesn’t prefer to sleep in their own urine or poop day in and day out.
+Trust me, your chinchilla wants to remain clean, too.
+It doesn’t want to sleep in its own urine or poop, day in and day out.